 This argument may have worked in the past but we cannot just brush off these problems because they affect all of us on this increasingly small and fragile planet.
 In addition, it is not so much about now as in the future.
 What if two countries had weapons such as deadly viruses that if released would not only affect them but the entire world.
 If a day like that does come we will all wish we had worked harder at working together and resolving conflicts before they escalated.
 We must think outside of the box.
 We must think ahead and imagine, if we combine the probable conflicts that may occur between countries today with the more devastating side effects of the technologies that may come available in the near future, what will be the potential impact on Life and Earth?

 Ultimately, in order to bring developing countries under global policies, developed countries must first learn to work together.
 One developed country cannot be expected to be responsible for implementing all the changes to the developing countries while other developed countries ignore the problem and continue to build their wealth and economies.
-We are all affected by global warming, overpopulation, and other damage to the Earth and we must all agree to work together on this.
+Global warming, overpopulation, and other types of damage to the Earth affect us all.
+We must all agree to work together on this.

 As can be seen from the preceding situation there are conflicting economic interests in each country that overshadow the interests of global pollution control and international humanitarian concerns.
 It is very difficult to implement global policies unless all countries are willing to support them.
 This example just shows that there is really only one way for the developed countries to agree and take responsibility.
 The developed countries must ALL be willing to make compromises even if there are some significant costs.